neondatabase/website/content/docs/guides/metrics-api.md

 Organizations are currently in private preview.
 For more information about this upcoming feature, see [Organizations](/docs/manage/organizations).
 </Admonition>

-### Set a date range across multiple billing periods
+### Set a date range for granular results

-You can set `from` and `to` query parameters, plus a level of  to define a time range that can span across multiple billing periods.
+You can set `from` and `to` query parameters, plus a level of granularity to define a time range that can span across multiple billing periods.

 - `from` — Sets the start date and time of the time period for which you are seeking metrics.
 - `to` — Sets the end date and time for the interval for which you desire metrics.